maciakl/gopher/README.md

 To build the project using the gopher defaults and skip Makefile even if one exists run:

-    gopher -wrap
+    gopher wrap

 This must be run in the project directory.
 It will:

 - cross compile the project for windows, mac and linux
 - generate zip files for each os named `name_win.zip`, `name_mac.zip` and `name_lin.zip` respectively

-Note that the `-make` switch does not generate any zip files and assumes any kind of packaging will be handled by your project Makefile.
+Note that if a `Makefile` is present, the `make` subcommand does not generate any zip files and assumes any kind of packaging will be handled by your project Makefile.

 ### Generate a Scoop Manifest

 To create a Scoop manifest (see [scoop.sh](https://scoop.sh)) for the project run:

-    gopher -scoop
+    gopher scoop

-This will generate `name.json` file that you can add to your scoop bucket.
+This will generate `name.json` file that you can add to your scoop bucket using the data in your `go.mod` file.
+If the module name is not a valid uri, gopher will ask you to provide your Github username and then use that to create the appropriate URL's for the manifest.

 Don't forget to edit the description and verify all the details are correct before uploading the file.